Drone Tethers for Emergency Services Applications

 Drone tethers need a power source to operate, mains power (if available), portable generators or emergency vehicles equipped with an invertor all provide options for successfully deploying a tethered UAV.
 The flexibility of a tethered UAV system that incorporates the original battery allows rapid re-rolling from tethered to un tethered flight as the situation evolves.
 Other tactics that can be utilised to increase flexibility include utilising a tethered UAV with a second traditional UAV.
 The tethered asset provides uninterrupted overwatch of the scene, if it spots an area of interest or if the situation becomes mobile the untethered asset is launched to investigate.

-What to look for in a drone tether:
+What to look for in a tethered drone: